AzyrGames/GodotProjectileEngine/README.md

 Godot Bullet Hell Engine is a plugin made for [GodotEngine](https://godotengine.org) that helps create and spawn massive amounts of bullets/projectiles easily and efficiently.

+This Addons is Work In Progress, breaking change.

 **GodotBulletHellEngine** Features:
 - Easy to use
 - Use **Object pooling** to improve performance